bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Don’t forget the “hellos” and “see you tomorrows”.** Polite phrases like “Hello,” “Goodbye,” “Good morning,” and “See you tomorrow” all go a long way in increasing the frequency of pleasant interactions.
 - **Engage in small talk:** Use the quiet time at the beginning of meetings to ask about their day and engage in small talk.
 - **Remember personal details:** Pay close attention to hints of birthdays, weekend plans, kids, or things you might have in common.
 Anything that closes that gap between consultant and client increases likability and trust.
-- **Meet for one-on-ones:** Schedule regular one-on-one meetings, ideally once every one or two weeks, to maintain a strong connection.
+- **Meet for one-on-ones:** Meet at least one with everyone who’s in the same meetings as you, and introduce yourself to everyone a level out from your day-to-day work.
 - **Reach out for second opinions:** Use these opportunities to increase trust in your work output by seeking feedback and second opinions.

 Tips and techniques: